SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_6dof_imu_bmi270/README.md

 5. Build and flash this example to the board.

-**Note:**

-- Make sure that the **Third Party Hardware Drivers** extension is installed.
-If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- **Third Party Hardware Drivers** extension must be enabled for the project to install the "BMI270 - 6DOF IMU Breakout (Sparkfun)" component.

 ## How It Works #

 After you flash the code and power the connected boards, the application starts running automatically.
 Use Putty/Tera Term (or another program) to read the values of the serial output.
 Note that the Kit uses the default baud rate of 115200.